Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: An implementation of the Augmented Quantization algorithm

 \section{An implementation of the Augmented Quantization algorithm}

 The implemented version of the Augmented Quantization algorithm is detailed in Algorithm~\ref{detailed_augmented_algo} hereafter.
 It is based on a repetition of epochs during where the perturbation intensity (controlled by the relative size of the cluster bins, $\nbin$).
 An epoch is made of cycles of the $\rtoc$, $\perturb$ and $\ctor$ steps until convergence of the representatives or a maximum number of cycles.
 Between epochs, $\nbin$ is decresed.
-An empirical tuning of the algorithm's parameters led to the following values: $\nbin$ decreases according to list\_$\nbin$ = $[0.4,,0.2,0.1]$; the maximal number of $(\rtoc,\perturb,\ctor)$ iterations at a constant $\nbin$ is $\mathrm{it}_{\mathrm{max}} = 10$ and the convergence threshold in terms of distance between successive representatives is MinDistance = $10^{-2}$.
+An empirical tuning of the algorithm's parameters led to the following values: $\nbin$ decreases according to list\_$\nbin$ = $[0.4,,0.2,0.1]$.
+A stopping criterion for each epoch is implemented in the form of either a minimal change in the estimated mixture, computed with the $p-$Wassertstein distance, or a maximal number of iterations.
+This maximal number of iterations is set to $\mathrm{it}_{\mathrm{max}} = 10$ and the convergence threshold in terms of distance between successive mixtures is MinDistance = $2m\times 10^{-3},$ with $m$ the dimension of the inputs space.